chitra-lab/chitra-lab.github.io/join/index.md

 ## Others (e.g. visiting students, summer interns)

 I may be able to host interns or visiting students on an *ad hoc* basis.
-If you are motivated and have strong interests or past experience in computational biology or machine learning, please reach out to me via [email](uthsav@jhu.edu) with your CV, a brief description of your research interests, and why you specifically want to join our lab.
+If you are motivated and have strong interests or past experience in computational biology or machine learning, please reach out to me via [email (uthsav@jhu.edu)](uthsav@jhu.edu) with your CV, a brief description of your research interests, and why you specifically want to join our lab.
+(If you are an undergraduate, please also include the information requested in the previous section.)